caterpillar/mywage/README.md

 # mywage
 ---
-**The MyWage
+The MyWage
 ---
 A web page for collection of my favorite web page.But it's not only that.
 Do you want to know what it is?Let's go,join me!^_^

-OK, at last, MADE IN CHINA
+OK, at last,it's MADE IN CHINA